advanced03/AdvancedGaming-RTSS-Overlays/README.md

-# AdvancedGaming-s-RTSS-Overlays

-These are a collection of Rivatuner statistic overlays I've made.
+# 🎮 **AdvancedGaming's RTSS Overlays** 🎮

+Welcome to a collection of custom RivaTuner Statistics Server (RTSS) overlays that I've created!
+These overlays can enhance your gaming and system monitoring experience.

+## 🔧 **How to Use:**

-To use these, download the .ovl file of the overlay you want and paste them in C:\Program Files (x86)\RivaTuner Statistics Server\Plugins\Client\Overlays.
+1. Download the `.ovl` file of the overlay you want.
+2. Paste the file into the following directory:
+   `C:\Program Files (x86)\RivaTuner Statistics Server\Plugins\Client\Overlays`.

-Depending on your system. some edits might be needed to reflect the accurate names and stats etc.
+> ⚠️ Depending on your system, you might need to make a few adjustments to ensure the names and stats reflect accurately.

-Overwatch inspired overlay:
+## 🎮 **Overlays:**

+### 🦸‍♂️ **Overwatch-Inspired Overlay**
+A stylish overlay inspired by Overwatch's design.
 ![afbeelding](https://github.com/user-attachments/assets/d920ece8-a7d5-4642-bc6f-2fbf88fca656)

+### 📊 **Advanced System Stats Overlay**
-Advanced overlay to show as much system stats as possible.
+Shows as many system stats as possible for the power user who wants to monitor everything.
 ![afbeelding](https://github.com/user-attachments/assets/3f6595fb-f7cd-4f50-8c6e-802ef38cfae5)

-Overlay inspired by XBOX Gamebar
+### 🎮 **Xbox Gamebar-Inspired Overlay**
+Inspired by the clean design of the Xbox Gamebar, with easy-to-read stats.
 ![afbeelding](https://github.com/user-attachments/assets/c9c5e728-c9e6-4596-ae2f-a3bac3a5b2d2)